OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/firebase-plugin/firebase-cloud-messaging-plugin.md

 <div class="info" markdown="1">

-When receiving a silent notification without extra data, and your app is on the background, the notification is not saved in the database.
+When receiving a silent notification without extra data, and your app is in the background, the notification is not saved in the database.
 For example, the notification won’t be returned in the **GetPendingNotifications** action.

 </div>